xuperdata/mesatee-core-standalone/docs/Ship mesatee-core-standalone on K8S.md

 1. minikube installation

    minikube is a single node K8S cluster builder.
-It's easy to install minikube by this [office doc](https://kubernetes.io/docs/tasks/tools/install-minikube/) if you can access to gcr.io or [this doc](https://developer.aliyun.com/article/221687).
+It's easy to install minikube by the [official doc](https://kubernetes.io/docs/tasks/tools/install-minikube/) if you can access to gcr.io or by [this doc](https://developer.aliyun.com/article/221687).

 2. Then start the cluster and deploy the sgx plugin by DaemonSet.